korniichuk/test-auth/README.md

     Notes:
     - The password is hashed by scrypt KDF before it is stored in Elasticsearch.
 Once hashed, the original password is discarded.
     - In a production deployment secure HTTP must be used to protect the password in transit.
+    - In a production deployment `md5` field based on secret key and `timestamp` field must be used.
+Example: [goo.gl/395zAB](https://goo.gl/395zAB).

 - GET **/api/auth/token**